 Although biopsies of gut always show significant pathology compatible with CD, only a minority of patients develop GI symptoms.
-This may be related to deposition of IgA mostly in the epidermis as opposed to gut and therefore, result in more skin manifestations than GI manifestations.
+This may be related to the deposition of IgA mostly in the epidermis as opposed to gut and, therefore, result in more skin manifestations than GI manifestations.

 The gold standard for diagnosis is a clinician-supervised double-blind, placebo-controlled oral food challenge, although an open challenge will often suffice.
 Measurement of grain-specific IgE can aid in the diagnosis of IgE-mediated allergy and may eliminate the need for oral food challenges.
 Skin prick tests and/or in vitro tests for IgE are usually performed in the beginning, followed by food challenges that should be done by an allergy specialist with enough training and experience in dealing with such reactions.